BePo65/license-report-check/README.md

 ![Version](https://img.shields.io/badge/version-0.1.1-blue.svg?cacheSeconds=2592000)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](#)

-> Check the types of the licenses of the dependencies of a project based on the json report from the package 'license-report'.
+> Validate the types of the licenses of the dependencies of a project based on the json report from the package 'license-report'.

 Using configuration parameters the license types of the dependencies are classified as 'notAllowed', 'forbidden' or 'unknown' (i.e. without license type).